DAMO-NLP-SG/Video-LLaMA/README.md

 - [05.15] ⭐️ Release [**Video-LLaMA v2**](https://huggingface.co/DAMO-NLP-SG/Video-LLaMA-Series/resolve/main/finetune-vicuna13b-v2.pth): we use the training data provided by [VideoChat](https://github.com/OpenGVLab/InternVideo/tree/main/Data/instruction_data) to further enhance the instruction-following capability of Video-LLaMA.
 - [05.07] Release the initial version of **Video-LLaMA**, including its pre-trained and instruction-tuned checkpoints.

-## Introduction

-- Video-LLaMA is built on top of awesome [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4) (image encoder: ViT-G/14+Q-Former, language decoder: Vicuna-13B).
-- We introduce a two-layer video Q-Former and a frame embedding layer (applied to the query tokens of each frame) to make the image encoder of MiniGPT-4 capable to process video input.
-- To enable Vicuna-13B to understand video representations, we pre-train the Video-LLaMA on the Webvid-2M video caption dataset with a video-to-text generation task.
-We also add image-text pairs (~595K image captions from [LLaVA](https://github.com/haotian-liu/LLaVA)) into the pre-training dataset to enhance the understanding of static visual concepts.
-- After pre-training, we further fine-tune our Video-LLaMA using the ~~image-based instruction-tuning data from [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4)~~ video-based training data from [VideoChat](https://github.com/OpenGVLab/Ask-Anything) (7K video detailed descriptions + 4K video-based conversations).
-- Note that only the newly added layers and linear projection layer are trainable in both pre-training and instruction-tuning stages, such components serve as the "adapter" between video and text.
 <p align="center" width="100%">
 <a target="_blank"><img src="figs/architecture_v2.png" alt="Video-LLaMA" style="width: 80%; min-width: 200px; display: block; margin: auto;"></a>
 </p>

+## Introduction

+- Video-LLaMA is built on top of [BLIP-2](https://github.com/salesforce/LAVIS/tree/main/projects/blip2) and [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4).
+It is composed of two core components: (1) Vision-Language (VL) Branch and (2) Audio-Language (AL) Branch.
+  - VL Branch (Visual encoder: ViT-G/14 + BLIP-2 Q-Former)
+    - A two-layer video Q-Former and a frame embedding layer (applied to the embeddings of each frame) are introduced to compute video representations.
+    - We train VL Branch on the Webvid-2M video caption dataset with a video-to-text generation task.
+We also add image-text pairs (~595K image captions from [LLaVA](https://github.com/haotian-liu/LLaVA)) into the pre-training dataset to enhance the understanding of static visual concepts.
+    - After pre-training, we further fine-tune our VL Branch using the instruction-tuning data from [MiniGPT-4](https://github.com/Vision-CAIR/MiniGPT-4), [LLaVA](https://github.com/haotian-liu/LLaVA) and [VideoChat](https://github.com/OpenGVLab/Ask-Anything).
+  - AL Branch (Audio encoder: ImageBind-Huge)
+    - A two-layer audio Q-Former and a audio segment embedding layer (applied to the embedding of each audio segment) are introduced to compute audio representations.
+    - Due to the lack of audio captioning data, we have to train AL Branch on video/image caption data only.
+- Note that only the Video/Audio Q-Formers, positional embedding layers and the linear layers are trainable during cross-modal training. in both pre-training and instruction-tuning stages, such components serve as the "adapter" between video and text.

 ## Example